rkapl123/DBAddin/docs/README.md

 Following topics are still to be done:

 * Utilizing optimistic concurrency for DBSheets (similar to the old Addin, but with ADO.NET support)

+### Known Issues

+* With Encryption (Encrypt=yes) there is a limit for the Packet Size parameter in the connection string, currently this seems to be 16387.
+Any value above leads to transport layer errors in ADO.NET: Error executing sqlCommand: Error when receiving Results from the Server. (provider: TCP Provider, error: 0 - The Network name is missing.)

 ### History (from the very beginning)